Skip to main contentSkip to main navigationSkip to footer content

 Social Science A categorization of classes which include psychology, sociology, criminal justice, and anthropology to name a few.

-Sophomore A second-year college student that has completed between 30-59 credit hours.
+Sophomore A student that has completed between 30-59 credit hours.

 Student Accounts An office that helps students with their tuition bill.